Granular-Ball Fuzzy Set and Its Implementation in SVM: Granular-ball fuzzy set

 where $l$ and $\delta_{GB_1}$ represent the number and membership degree of fuzzy granular-ball.
 Each granular-ball, $GB_i$, can be represented by its center $c_i$ and radius $r_i$.
 Assuming that the fuzzy data processing method is a function $f(x_i,\delta_i)$, the computing framework of fuzzy granular-ball is to transform the points into fuzzy granular-balls as input, which is expressed as:

 In this computational framework, the input becomes a general description of each sub-dataset of different sizes.
 Taking balls as input reduces the number of input samples, thus greatly improving the efficiency of training.
 In addition, the size of fuzzy granular-ball can be adjusted according to the specific situation.
 Coarse granularity balls may not lead to lower accuracy, because larger coarse granularity balls can reduce the impact of noisy data and increase robustness to noisy.
-The framework of fuzzy granular-ball computing can be extended to various scenarios in the field of fuzzy data processing.
-Therefore, the fuzzy granular-ball computing framework has three advantages: high efficiency, robustness and scalability.
+The framework called granular-ball fuzzy set can be extended to various scenarios in the field of fuzzy data processing.
+Therefore, the framework has three advantages: high efficiency, robustness and scalability.